d3zon1x/BRA-Python-Phonebook/README.md

 1. Push your branch in PyCharm
 2. Go to your repository on GitHub in your browser
 3. Click `Compare & pull request` (GitHub usually suggests it)
-4. Make sure base = PY133 and head = your branch
+4. Make sure base = PYnnn and head = your branch
 5. Write your description and click `Create pull request`

 #### 💡 Tips